Vodka (horse): At six years: 2010

 Vodka had her first start on the synthetic Tapeta Footings surface in the Dubai International Racing Carnival Al Maktoum Challenge Round 3 (G2), after racing exclusively on turf in each of her previous 25 starts.
 In this race she finished eighth and was retired from racing altogether following another nasal bleeding attack.

 Her main jockeys included Hirofumi Shii, who rode her in four wins, and Yutaka Take, in three wins.
 In her final two races Vodka was ridden by Frenchman Christophe Lemaire, who rode her in the Japan Cup victory.

 Vodka finished her racing career with a total 10 wins in 22 races in Japan, with wins in seven grade I races, including the 2006 Hanshin Juvenile Fillies, the 2007 Tokyo Yushun (Japanese Derby), the 2008 Yasuda Kinen and Tenno Sho (Autumn), the 2009 Victoria Mile, Yasuda Kinen and Japan Cup.
-She equalled the record of the Japanese Triple Crown winners Symboli Rudolf and Deep Impact, as well as T.M.Opera O, for the most grade 1 races won in Japan.
+She equalled the record of the Japanese Triple Crown winners Symboli Rudolf and Deep Impact, as well as T. M. Opera O, for the most grade 1 races won in Japan.

 Vodka was inducted into the Japan Racing Association Hall of Fame in 2011.

-Stud record
+Breeding career

 Vodka was retired from racing in 2010 and was shipped from Dubai to Ireland to be mated to the 2009 Prix de l'Arc de Triomphe winner, Sea the Stars at the Aga Khan's Gilltown Stud in County Kildare.
 On 2 May 2011 Vodka foaled a brown colt as a result of this mating.
 She was subsequently bred back to Sea the Stars, resulting in the following named foals: